alanjoseph77/mnist-digit-classifier-js/README.md

 ## 🚀 Live Demo

-Host this project using **GitHub Pages**:
+Host this project using **GitHub Pages**:(https://alanjoseph77.github.io/mnist-digit-classifier-js/).

 You can also open the files locally in your browser:
 - `index.html` → for digit drawing & recognition
-- `test.html` → for training and testing via CSV
+- `handwritten.html` → for training and testing via CSV

 ---

 ## ⚠️ Important Notes

 - `index.html` works entirely **without TensorFlow**.
-- `test.html` **uses TensorFlow.js** — if you want a fully custom neural net, you'll need to replace this with your own JS-based model.
+- `handwritten.html` **uses TensorFlow.js** — if you want a fully custom neural net, you'll need to replace this with your own JS-based model.
 - No internet connection is required after initial load.

 ---